There was an error with your log in

 • Guide gratuities — optional

-• This hiking Camino soft way adventure is rated moderate, which means that a good fitness level is required to participate.
+• In order to join this 10-day Camino de Santiago, a good fitness level is required to participate.
 The adventure features some challenging climbs like the Serra da Labruja, balanced by peaceful stretches alongside rivers and medieval churches.

 For more Camino de Santiago tours, click here!